deadlyvipers/dojo_rules/introduction.md

 Last year I started learning about Swift and Git.
 I'm currently working on an iOS app and some projects using Node JS and MongoDB.

 I am learning more about Github because it's a powerful tool for collaboration in Code School's Free Weekend!

+Favourite Code School Path would be Git and Javascript.
+Haven't tried the JS course yet but it sure looks promising!